-- 16.-(1) In any proceedings for an offence under these Regulations it shall, subject to paragraph (5), be a defence for the person accused to prove that he took all reasonable precautions and exercised all due diligence to avoid the commission of the offence by himself or by a person under his control. - (2) Without prejudice to the generality of paragraph (1), a person accused of an offence under these Regulations who did not - (a) prepare the plastic material or article or, as the case may be, the material or article in respect of which the offence is alleged to have been committed; nor - (b) import it into the United Kingdom, shall be taken to have established the defence provided by paragraph (1) if he satisfies the requirements of paragraphs (3) and (4).
+- 20.-(1) In any proceedings for an offence under these Regulations it is, subject to paragraph (5), a defence to prove that the person accused ("the accused") took all reasonable precautions and exercised all due diligence to avoid the commission of the offence by the accused or by a person under the control of the accused. - (2) Without prejudice to the generality of paragraph (1), a person accused of an offence under these Regulations who did not - (a) prepare the plastic material or article or, as the case may be, the material or article in respect of which the offence is alleged to have been committed; nor - (b) import it into the United Kingdom, is taken to have established the defence provided by paragraph (1) if the requirements of paragraphs (3) and (4) are satisfied.